Linden Stephens

-Linden Stephens (born March 21, 1995) is an American football cornerback for the Seattle Sea Dragons of the XFL.
+Linden Stephens (born March 21, 1995) is an American professional football cornerback.
 He played college football at Cincinnati and signed with the New Orleans Saints as an undrafted free agent in 2018.
 He has also been a member of several other NFL teams.

 Professional career

 New Orleans Saints

 Stephens signed with the New Orleans Saints as an undrafted free agent on May 4, 2018.
 He was waived by the Saints on August 31, 2018 during final roster cuts.

 Los Angeles Rams

 Stephens was signed to the Los Angeles Rams' practice squad on October 3, 2018.
 He was released on October 16.

 Denver Broncos

 Stephens was signed to the Denver Broncos practice squad on November 21, 2018 and stayed with the team for the remainder of his rookie season.
 He was cut by the Broncos at the end of training camp going into the 2019 season.

-Seattle Seahawks
+Seattle Seahawks (first stint)

 Stephens was signed to the Seattle Seahawks practice squad on September 25, 2019.